 Move over, South Beach.
 Fugeddaboutit, Cannes.
-The world capitol of partying hearty has found a new home in China's “New Town of National Liquor”!
+The world capitol of hearty partying has found a new home in China's “New Town of National Liquor”.
 Actually it's not the drunk & drunker crowd who are setting up house & home in the town where every hour is Happy Hour – nor are its new residents doing so by choice.

 Please sign up for my latest chinese inventions articles here.